98sunny/docker/readme.md

 # Again, there is a similar (but shorter) syntax using -v which accomplishes the same
 docker run  -it --rm -v ${PWD}/my-data:/my-data ubuntu:22.04

-echo "Hello from the container written by Sunny from inside container!" > /my-data/hello.txt
+echo "Hello from the container written by Sunny from inside containerhiit!" > /my-data/hello.txt

 # You should also be able to see the hello.txt file on your host system
 cat my-data/hello.txt